maxif96/Recetapp-v2/README.md

 - **Upload photos** - You can upload photos you have taken to your recipes
 - **Comment recipes from others** - You can comment (and upload or delete those comments) and score from 1 to 5 stars (forks in this case)
 - **You will safe** - Your recipes and your account are protected with Spring Security, only you can delete or edit your profile, recipe or comments.
-- **You may be an administrator** - You can manage the web-site if you have ADMIN role.

 ## How can I access to the web-page locally?